rodolfozan/netatmo-cameras-save-picture/README.md

 1. Select "Documentation" -> "Security" in the main menu
 1. Click on GET/gethomedata in the menu tree on the left
 1. Press the "Try it out" button in the right area
-1. Click the "execute /gethomedata" button
+1. Press the "execute /gethomedata" button

 Now you will find your SecureID in the "Server response" area under the section "cameras".
 It is located in the "vpn_url" - see the following screenshot.